CodeCs1/HibikiDuwuCa-LinuxSystem/README.md

-# HibikiDuwuCa LFS System
+# HibikiDuwuCa LFS System [AKA: Vinux From Scratch (Linux From Scratch Vtuber Project)]
-# The first Linux From Scratch OS prepare to close when copyright
+# The first Linux From Scratch OS prepare to close when copyright (Vtube Rules)
-The Linux From Scratch System (for testing)
+The Linux From Scratch System repos (for testing) {Added alpha version!}
-{I will add installation file into this in next week}

 * Installation